AlexLisong/GigHub/README.md

 GigHub
 =========

-Implementaion in the PluralSight Full-stack .NET Developer course
+Implementation of the PluralSight Full-stack .NET Developer course